George Campbell School of Technology

 George Campbell School of Technology is a public high school specialising in technical education, located in Durban, KwaZulu-Natal, South Africa.
 The school was founded as George Campbell Technical High School in 1963 and today has a co-educational student body of over 1100 pupils.
-The curriculum includes the compulsory subjects of Mathematics, Science, Technical drawing, English and Afrikaans.
+The curriculum includes the compulsory subjects of Mathematics, Physical Science & Chemistry, Engineering Graphics and Design, English and Afrikaans or IsiZulu.